PrincessGaliie/CyberSecurityAwareChatbot/README.md

 - **Bot:** Use a strong mix of characters.

 ## Educational Value
 This project is ideal for students and educators to learn about basic cybersecurity concepts.
-It can also be a great assignment submission for institutions like Rosebank College Pretoria, as it covers relevant topics and demonstrates practical programming skills.
+It covers relevant topics and demonstrates practical programming skills.

 ## Future Enhancements
 - Add support for more cybersecurity topics.